-This delicious copycat Cracker Barrel Carrots Recipe is perfect for dinner, holidays, or as a side dish.
-They are so easy to make with only four ingredients, and they taste amazing.
+This delicious copycat Cracker Barrel Carrots recipe is perfect for dinner, holidays, or as a side dish to any meal.
+They are easy to make, require only four ingredients, and taste fantastic!

 Cracker Barrel Carrots

 I LOVE Cracker Barrel!
 It may be because I grew up in the Pacific Northwest, and we didn't have Southern comfort food growing up, or it is just that the food always tastes good, but I love it.